-Ryan Tubridy: RTÉ director general Dee Forbes resigns
+RTÉ director general Dee Forbes tenders resignation

 It follows revelations surrounding payments made to RTÉ presenter Ryan Tubridy by the organisation

+The outgoing Late Late Show host is one of Ireland's most famous faces

-An external review into the governance and culture at RTÉ has been ordered by the Irish minister for media.
+An external review into the governance and culture at RTÉ has been ordered by the Irish minister for media

 - Published